Eishin Campus – High School

 01/01/1986

-Pedestrian Network ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorEight different views of the Homebase street, when the terraces stepping up from the main square with the Great Hall, all the way to its end where the Central Building stands, were constructed.
-The terraces were formed by steps, low ...
+Pedestrian Network ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorDigitizedEight views of the Homebase street, when the construction of the terraces stepping up from the main square with the Great Hall all the way to its end where the Central Building stands was completed.
+The terraces were formed by ...

 -